vyos/vyos-documentation/docs/configuration/interfaces/wireguard.rst

 The next step is to configure your local side as well as the policy based trusted destination addresses.
-If you only initiate a connection, the listen port and address/port is optional; however, if you act as a server and endpoints initiate the connections to your system, you need to define a port your clients can connect to, otherwise the port is randomly chosen and may make connection difficult with firewall rules, since the port
+If you only initiate a connection, the listen port and address/port is optional; however, if you act like a server and endpoints initiate the connections to your system, you need to define a port your clients can connect to, otherwise the port is randomly chosen and may make connection difficult with firewall rules, since the port